kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

 ### 3.2 Run the Batch Transformation Pipeline (Writes to output/)

-Running the pipeline below will save the output into the capitol-ai-assessment/output folder:
+Running the pipeline below will save the output into the fault-tolerant-ingestion-pipeline/output folder:
 	1. Clean JSON output (processed output file)
 	2.	ingestion_report.csv
 	3. Dead-letter queue

-To run the data transformation pipeline, make sure the capitol-ai-assessment/data folder contains a file named raw_customer_api.json, then run:
+To run the data transformation pipeline, make sure the fault-tolerant-ingestion-pipeline/data folder contains a file named raw_customer_api.json, then run:

 ```bash
 python pipeline.py # Run from repo root
 ```
 ### 3.3 Testing

-I have added testing funtionality in this app.
+I have added testing functionality in this app.
 In order to run the tests, run:-
 ``` bash
 # From the repo root
 pytest -q          # run all tests (quiet)